mikeraab/docker101/README.md

 The [Participant Guide](../master/Participant-Guide.md) walks you through a step by step Hands On Lab session, expected to take about 2 hours.

-This hands-on-lab is targeted at beginners with no prior experience and will cover the basics of using Docker.
+This hands-on-lab is targeted at Oracle Trial users with little prior experience and will cover the basics of using Docker.
 Participants will advance concepts and skills from Docker using CLI on a Docker Host/VM to higher level tools, such as Github, Docker Hub and Oracle Container Cloud Service (OCCS).